know-cujojs/know/src/documents/tutorials/modules/consuming-modules-module-ids.html.md

 As with file systems and urls, the slashes delineate organizational hierarchies.
-Typically, these hierarchies are mirrored by identical directory structures in the underlying file system, but this isn't guaranteed.
+Typically, these hierarchies are mirrored by identical directory structures in the underlying file system, but this mirroring is not guaranteed.
 For example, curl.js exposes some extensibility API modules.
-These modules have ids of the form "curl/<submodule>", but they don't actually exist as files.
+These modules have ids of the form "curl/<submodule>", but they do not actually exist as files.

 Be careful to capitalize correctly.
-Since most modules typically map to files, the module name should be spelled and capitalized exactly the same as the file name.
-For instance, "jQuery" is almost always *not* the correct module id (capital "Q")!
+Because most modules typically map to files, spell and capitalize the module name exactly the same as the file name.
+For example, "jQuery" is almost always *not* the correct module id (capital "Q")!
 Here's how you would require jQuery in a module: